smancill/vim-config/README.md

 ## Features

-The `.vimrc` file is well organized and folded by sections.
-The options are:
+The `.vimrc` sets the following options:

 * Restore position of cursor when opening files.
 * Put swap, backup and undo files in `~/.cache/vim/{swap,backup,undo}`.